Skip to content

-People entering the criminal justice system often face a long list of intersecting needs, including housing, mental health, employment and healthcare.
-Brenda Williams, teaching professor at the UW Law School, saw the chance to collaborate on a mutually enriching educational opportunity, and she reached out to the School of Social Work to see if they could integrate social work services into the public defense team.
-Williams describes this approach as “holistic public defense.”
-She explains, “We run a public defense clinic where we train law students; I aim to train them to the highest level of legal reasoning and with the most client-centered, holistic representation possible.”
+People entering the criminal justice system often face a long list of intersecting needs, including housing, mental health, employment and health care.
+Brenda Williams, teaching professor at the University of Washington Law School, saw the chance to collaborate on a mutually enriching educational opportunity, and she reached out to the School of Social Work to see if they could integrate social work services with a legal team to create what Williams describes as a “holistic public defense team.”

 “The law students wanted to hear my perspective,” says Stoneking.
 “When we were studying for the tribal bar exam, a law student and I would both read the same line in a completely different way.
 Our attention would go to completely different places, so I think having a diversity of lenses on a team is very helpful to our clients.”